-Read more about the main sources of water damage in your home.
+Read more about water damage in your home.

 Make certain that these detectors are in place and have fresh batteries.
 Your insurer will usually demand that you have a certain number of them, and you don't want the inspector to spot a missing unit or one without a battery.

 You should log every repair and upgrade that you make to your home.
 That way, you can show the insurer that you take maintenance seriously, and you may even prove your home is in better shape than it was when your policy was first issued.

 Insurers will always be concerned about your home's foundation.
 Before an inspection, take a close look at yours, inside and out.
 Sinkholes under the gutters and downspouts can lead to real foundation damage, and cracks in the basement walls are a serious issue.
 If you spot trouble, consider having a professional in to access the damage.
 And be sure to fix the outside drainage issues.
 Sometimes new gutters and properly positioned downspouts can make a huge difference.